khral07/ha-taphome-lokal/README.md

 * 🔘 **Buttons:** Physical push buttons (mapped as binary sensors for automations).
 * 🛡️ **Alarm:** Virtual Alarm control (Arm/Disarm).
 * 🎛️ **Modes:** Multi-value switches (e.g., Presence: Home/Away).

+### ⚙️ CUSTOM ENTITY MAPPING:
+* Turn any standard relay or smart button into a Garage Door, Valve, or Light directly from the UI Configuration menu!
+No more messy duplicate switches.

+### 🧹 End of Duplicate Entities:
+* The logic in switch.py has been completely rewritten.
+The system now intelligently ignores devices that have color/brightness attributes or have been manually exposed as another type by the user.
+No more cluttered dashboards with redundant switch entities!

 ---